hartwigmedical/hmftools/sv-linx/README.md

 Concurrent tandem duplications | RECIP_INV_DUPS - 2 facing inversion with inner breakends overlapping | RECIP_TRANS_DUPS - 2 translocations with facing breakends on both arms
 Tandem Duplication + Double Stranded Break | RECIP_INV_DEL_DUP - inversion enclosing inversion with opposite orientation | RECIP_TRANS_DEL_DUP - 2 translocations forming a deletion bridge on one arm and and facing breakends on other arm

 A facing pair of foldback inversions (FB_INV_PAIR) is also classified as a reciprocal, although the mechanism for forming this structure is unclear.
 It is possible that many of these events are formed from a breakage fusion bridge event but have not been properly clustered with a resolving break junction which may be distant in a breakage fusion bridge scenario.

 <p align="center">
     <img src="src/main/resources/readme/two_break_events.png" width="860" alt="Two Break Events">
 </p>

 A facing pair of foldback inversions (FB_INV_PAIR) is also classified as a reciprocal, although the mechanism for forming this structure is unclear.
 It is possible that many of these events are formed from a breakage fusion bridge event but have not been properly clustered with a resolving break junction which may be distant in a breakage fusion bridge scenario.

 #### Templated Insertions
 For the 4 reciprocal event cases above involving duplication (ie. RECIP_INV_DUPS, RECIP_INV_DEL_DUP, RECIP_TRANS_DUPS & RECIP_TRANS_DEL_DUP), the same junctions can be alternately chained to form a single derivative chromosome with a templated insertion.
-LINX gives precedence to the reciprocal interpretation, but if any of the duplicated segments bound a telomeric or centromeric loss of heterozygosity, the reciprocal interpretation is implausible
+Linx gives precedence to the reciprocal interpretation, but if any of the duplicated segments bound a telomeric or centromeric loss of heterozygosity, the reciprocal interpretation is implausible

 A deletion and duplication can together also form either a duplication or deletion with templated insertion structure identical to the 2 inversion case but with the inserted segment in the opposite orientation.
 Unlike inversions, simple deletions and tandem duplications are consistent standalone events and are common genomic events so some of these structures may be clustered incorrectly where separate DEL and DUP events are highly proximate or overlapping by chance.